 Often attempts to reach out to the originating carriers, whether it be directly or with the assistance of our tandem providers, yield CPNI compliance restrictions and "Please have our subscriber reach out to our support to log a fault".

-We're all about connectivity and we are willing to continue to troubleshoot local issues your clients callers may be having.
-As an incentive to the callers, we're happy to provide a $25 Amazon gift card if they work with us and their carrier to resolve this issue.
+We're all about connectivity and we are willing to continue to troubleshoot local issues your client's callers may be having.

 In your email, providing the following details will help our team in understanding the issue and working towards a solution.
 Ideally, call examples are within 48 hours of occurrence and reproducible.